Updated: Jan 31, 2023

 Your baby is all grown up and ready for college.
 As a parent, it's bittersweet.
 On the one hand, you're proud of the young adult you raised and excited for the next chapter in their life.
 On the other hand, you could be feeling nervous about being kid-free.

-Here are few tips that should help as you're coping with an empty nest as your college-bound student heads to campus.
+Here are few tips that should help as you're coping with an empty nest when your college-bound student heads to campus.

 You know all of that "you" time you've sacrificed over the years?
 Now is your time to reclaim it.
-Raise your hand for a volunteer project that excites you, take a painting class, and train for a 5K race—you know, all of those so-called bucket list items you've been putting aside.
+Raise your hand for a volunteer project that excites you, take a painting class, and train for a 5K race—you know, those so-called bucket list items you've been putting aside.

 If your child will be returning home on weekends or longer school breaks, you should expect some push back regarding curfews or other pre-college routines.
 Once your child has been on their own for some time it will create a new dynamic since they will feel like an adult and will want to be treated as such.
-Along with that will be your own set of expectations for your child to carry their own weight (e.g., not rely on you to do the laundry).
-These are things that you should work out together so that your visits can remain tension-free.
+Along with that will be your own set of expectations for your child to carry their own weight like not rely on you to do their laundry.
+These are things that you should work out together so that visits can remain tension-free.

-Even with knowing what empty nest syndrome is and ways to cope with it, your empty home might still seem surreal at first.
+Even with knowing what empty nest syndrome is and ways to cope with it, your empty home might seem surreal at first.
 Remember that you aren't alone and this is just another one of those parenting milestones that many families go through.
-Just as you survived all of the others, you will likely come to accept—and possibly even enjoy—your empty nest.
+Just as you survived the others, you will likely come to accept—and possibly enjoy—your empty nest.